swipswaps/oci-hpc-runbook-rocky/Documentation/ResourceManager.md

 Click on <img src="https://github.com/oci-hpc/oci-hpc-runbook-shared/blob/master/images/next.png" height="20"> and fill in the variables.

 * AD: Availability Domain of the cluster (1,2 or 3)
-* COMPUTENODE_COUNT: Number of compute machines (Integer)
-* COMPUTE_SHAPE: Shape of the Compute Node (BM.HPC2.36)
-* HEADNODE_SHAPE: Shape of the Head Node which is also a Compute Node in our architecture (BM.HPC2.36)
+* HEADNODE_SHAPE: Shape of the Head Node which is also the Compute Node in our architecture (BM.HPC2.36)
 * GPUNODE_COUNT: Number of GPU machines for Pre/Post
-* GPUPASSWORD: password to use the VNC session on the Pre/Post Node
+* VNCPASSWORD: password to use the VNC session on the Pre/Post Node
 * GPU_AD: Availability Domain of the GPU Machine (1, 2 or 3)
-* GPU_SHAPE: Shape of the Compute Node (VM.GPU2.1, BM.GPU2.2,...)
+* GPU_SHAPE: Shape of the Visualization Node (VM.GPU2.1, BM.GPU2.2,...)
-* INSTALLER_URL: URL of the installer of STAR-CCM+
+* INSTALLER_URL: URL of the installer of Rocky

 Click on <img src="https://github.com/oci-hpc/oci-hpc-runbook-shared/blob/master/images/next.png" height="20">